 IRS Voluntary Disclosure Program Helps You Avoid Severe Criminal and Civil Penalties – Quick Facts

-- How Do I Know If I Should Make An OVDP Foreign Account Voluntary Disclosure?
+- How Do I Know If I Have a Foreign Account Reporting Obligation?

-If you have (or had) a foreign bank account or any other kind of foreign financial account and never reported it to the IRS on the Foreign Bank Account Report (FBAR) and/or didn’t report its earnings to the IRS, you are exposed to severe criminal and financial consequences – but there are solutions!
+If you are a US person (US citizen, permanent resident or work visa holder) and have (or had) a foreign bank account or any other kind of foreign financial account and never reported it to the IRS on the Foreign Bank Account Report (FBAR) and/or didn’t report its earnings to the IRS, you are exposed to severe criminal and financial consequences – but there are solutions!

-You will receive a free, thorough, and completely confidential consultation and together, we will determine which solution is right for you.
+Call now to receive a free, thorough, and completely confidential consultation.
+Talking directly with FBAR tax attorney Andrew L. Jones, you will learn which solution is right for you.

 Foreign Account Disclosure Help